-When the AEC detects error-state amplification in excess of the Loop Adjustment Threshold, by default it adds 12dB of echo suppression in addition to the echo suppression (loop attenuation) selected by the Set Echo Suppresser Attenuation command.
+When the AEC detects error-state amplification in excess of the Loop Adjustment Threshold, by default it adds 12dB of echo suppression in addition to the echo suppression (loop attenuation) selected by the Set Echo Suppressor Attenuation command.
 The maximum amount of total echo suppression in operation is limited to 28dB.

-The amount of additional echo suppression introduced can be programmed by the host using the following command:
+The Host can program the amount of additional echo suppression introduced using the following command: